 - Previous partners

 Who might we share your personal data with?

-The County Council shares your personal information with:
+The County Council may share your personal information with:

 - Departments within the County Council including Finance and Children’s Services

 - Ofsted (in the event of a local authority inspection of children’s services)

 - Other local authorities

 - Fostering agencies - Regulation 26(1A) gives the fostering service undertaking the current assessment the power to request access to records about the applicant held by the fostering service or adoption agency which granted the approval (provided that the applicant consents)

 - Dolly Parton Imagination Library (your address will be shared with Imagination Library.
 If this scheme applies to a child in your care, you will be provided with more information about this scheme and an option to opt-out should you wish)